CloudCannon/documentation/_editing/front-matter.md

     image_paths:
       - /img/editing/front-matter/select.png
       - /img/editing/front-matter/select-focus.png
+  - title: Multiselect
+    details: |
+      Set of options in a tagger-style dropdown menu.
+Allows multiple items to be selected.
+There are two ways to populate the options:

+      The first is from an array in `_config.yml`:

+      ~~~yaml
+      styles:
+        - Red
+        - Blue
+        - Green
+      ~~~

+      The second is with [Collection](/editing/collections/) item names.

+      Displayed for variables with keys matching the name of a collection or array set in `_config.yml`.
+    yaml: |
+      ---
+      styles:
+        - Green
+        - Blue
+      ---
+    image_paths:
+      - /img/editing/front-matter/multiselect.png
+      - /img/editing/front-matter/multiselect-focus.png
   - title: Object
     details: Button that navigates to grouped data.
 Displayed for variables with an object as the value.
     yaml: |